The whole world …

 Rolling out a new technology over a wider area is always pioneering work.
 For us as a society to benefit from the advantages of the new technology as best we can, three things in particular are needed:

 We will continue to invest heavily in building out 5G infrastructure.
-To provide the best coverage in Germany, we currently use two frequencies for 5G.
-By the end of 2021, 5G was available on the fast, short-wave 3.6 GHz frequency in more than 140 cities.
-Furthermore, we use the longer wavelength 2.1 GHz frequency in rural areas, ensuring that the fast, shortwave and the long-range, longwave 5G frequencies optimally complement each other.
+To provide the best coverage in Germany, we currently use three frequencies for 5G.
+By the end of 2022, 5G was available on the fast, short-wave 3.6 GHz frequency in more than 630 cities and communities.
+In addition, we use the 2.1 GHz and 700 MHz frequencies, which have longer wavelengths, in rural areas; the two types of 5G frequencies – fast short-wave frequencies and long-wave frequencies (which have longer ranges) – optimally complement each other.

 The applicable safety standards must be observed in order to be able to establish a technology in Germany.
 Our sites comply with the legally specified thresholds.

-A mammoth task such as launching 5G cannot be done alone.
+The task of launching 5G is too big for us to do by ourselves.
 That is why we are working closely with our partners and local municipalities.
 Together with research institutes, industry, and local municipalities, we also are trying out innovative application scenarios.

 Vienna: The gigabit city